 Authentic Gifts from Nagano

-• Soba noodles: Made from local buckwheat, ideal for light and tasty meals.
+- Soba Noodles: Made from local buckwheat, ideal for light and tasty meals.

-Memorable Memories of Yokohama
+Memorable Souvenirs from Yokohama

-• Chocolates Motomachi: Varieties of chocolates with exclusive flavors from the region.
+- Motomachi Chocolates: Varieties of chocolates with exclusive flavors from the region.

 Other Places and Popular Gifts